-Mayo Clinic dermatologists and dermatopathologists work closely with the Department of Laboratory Medicine and Pathology and Mayo Medical Laboratories, a complete reference laboratory specializing in esoteric lab testing and immune-dermatopathology (direct immunofluorescence).
+Mayo Clinic dermatologists and dermatopathologists work closely with the Department of Laboratory Medicine and Pathology and Mayo Clinic Laboratories, a complete reference laboratory specializing in esoteric lab testing and immunodermatopathology, including direct immunofluorescence.
 Primary and consultative services also are available.

 The Dermatopathology Laboratory plays an integral role in the mission of the Department of Dermatology.
-With sites at Mayo Clinic's campuses in Arizona and Minnesota, the lab provides pathologic interpretations of skin specimens in an atmosphere of close cooperation with clinicians, while providing training and clinical research to advance the science.
+The lab provides pathologic interpretations of skin specimens in an atmosphere of close cooperation with clinicians, while providing training and clinical research to advance the science.

 The dermatopathology laboratory is responsible for: